khanhptnk/easy-tensorflow/README.md

 `read_input` to be implemented by any subclass.

 + *InputReaderCifar10*: a subclass of `InputReaderBase`, implements `read_input` and
-an input pre-processing method.
+an input preprocessing method.

 ##2.
 Define a new model (Cifar-10 example):

 To define a new model, we need to create 4 core files (see the `model_cifar10` directory):

-+ *input_reader_cifar10.py*: reads examples from files containing tf.Example protos
++ *input_reader_cifar10.py*: reads examples from files containing tf.Example
-(records) and make a batch of examples.
+protos (records) and make a batch of examples.

 + *model_cifar10.py*: specifies the model architecture.
-It implements `arg_scope` to configurate model's layers (e.g. weight decay, regularize techniques, activation functions. etc.) and `compute` to arrange model's layers (e.g. which layers follow which layers) in order to return a batch of outputs from a batch of inputs.
+It implements `arg_scope` to configure model's layers (e.g. weight decay, regularize techniques, activation functions. etc.) and `compute` to arrange model's layers (e.g. which layers follow which layers) in order to return a batch of outputs from a batch of inputs.

 + *train_cifar10.py*: runs training.
 We create a `Trainer` object, specifying a training model object, loss function, computation graph, input reader object.
-Then we invole the `run` method to start training.
+Then we invoke the `run` method to start training.

 + *eval_cifar10.py*: runs evaluating.
 We create an `Evaluator` object, also specifying an evaluating model object, loss function, computation graph, input